Skip to main content

 97%

-• The game features real book titles, making it enjoyable for book lovers and providing great recommendations.
+• The game features real-life book titles with summaries, making it enjoyable for book lovers and inspiring new reading lists.

 • story

-• “The story is engaging and the quests are addicting.”
+• “The story is rich, complete, and genuinely exciting.”

 • “The constant redecorating for different bonuses and browsing through an increasing number of books was getting tedious, and there wasn't even any indication of what we had to do to finish the main story - or if there even was a clear end of a main story rather than just collecting all the stamps and memories.”